Study Cycles

 Furthermore, first cycle curricula may include modules for learning a foreign language.

-According to the law 4692/2020, departments and faculties of the Greek HEIs have the possibility to organize foreign language undergraduate programmes, addressed exclusively at foreign citizens (either EU or non-EU countries) who hold a Certificate of upper secondary education, or other equivalent certificate according to their national framework, as well as to establish international partnerships of all kinds.
+According to l.
+4957/2022 , departments and faculties of the Greek HEIs have the possibility to organize foreign language undergraduate programmes, addressed exclusively to foreign citizens (either EU or non-EU countries) who hold a Certificate of upper secondary education, or other equivalent certificates according to their national framework, as well as to establish international partnerships of all kinds.
+Students may choose from one and up to three modules per year (minimum duration of studies is four academic years).

-According to Law 4957/2022, two (2) or more Departments of the same or another Higher Education Institution (HEI) may organize double Foreign Language Study Programs, which lead to the awarding of two (2) equivalent first-cycle study titles of the same or different academic subject.
+According to l.
+4957/2022, two (2) or more Departments of the same or another Higher Education Institution (HEI) may organize double Foreign Language Study Programs, which lead to the awarding of two (2) equivalent first-cycle study titles of the same or different academic subject.
 The time duration of a Foreign Language Study Program is increased by a minimum of two (2) years in relation to the duration of the other first cycle study programs.

 Teaching methods